 Both Cat 3 and Cat 5 Ethernet cables are, at this point, obsolete.
 It’s not unheard of to find Cat 5 cables still in use, but you shouldn’t even think about trying to buy either of these Ethernet cables.
 They’re slow, and nobody makes them anymore.

-The “e” in Cat 5e stands for “Enhanced.”
-There are no physical differences between Cat 5 and Cat 5e cables, but 5e Ethernet is built under more stringent testing standards to eliminate crosstalk — i.e. the unwanted transfer of signals between communication channels.
-Cat 5e is currently the most common type of Ethernet, namely due to its low production cost and its ability to support faster speeds than the original Cat 5 cables.
+The “e” in Cat 5e stands for “enhanced.”
+There are no physical differences between Cat 5 and Cat 5e cables, but 5e Ethernet is built under more stringent testing standards to eliminate crosstalk — i.e., the unwanted transfer of signals between communication channels.
+Cat 5e is currently the most common type of Ethernet cable, mainly due to its low production cost and ability to support faster speeds than the original Cat 5 cables.

-Cat 6 cables support much higher bandwidths than Cat 5 and Cat 5e cables, though they’re also more expensive.
-Cat 6 cables are more tightly wound than those of their predecessor, and are often outfitted with foil or braided shielding.
+Cat 6 cables support much higher bandwidths than Cat 5 and Cat 5e cables, but they’re also more expensive.
+Cat 6 cables are more tightly wound than their predecessors, and are often outfitted with foil or braided shielding.
 This shielding protects the twisted pairs of wires inside the Ethernet cable, helping to prevent crosstalk and noise interference.
-Cat-6 cables can technically support speeds up to 10 Gbps, but can only do so for up to 55 meters.
+Cat 6 cables can technically support speeds up to 10 Gbps, but can only do so for up to 55 meters.

-Cat 7 cables utilize the newest widely-available Ethernet technology, and support higher bandwidths and significantly faster transmission speeds than Cat 6 cables.
+Cat 7 cables utilize the newest widely available Ethernet technology, and support higher bandwidths and significantly faster transmission speeds than Cat 6 cables.
 They’re proportionally more expensive than other Ethernet cables, though their performance reflects their premium price tag.
 Cat 7 cables are capable of reaching up to 100 Gbps at a range of 15 meters, making them an excellent choice for connecting modems or routers directly to your devices.
-Cat 7 cables are always shielded, too, and use a modified GigaGate45 connector, which is backwards compatible with regular Ethernet ports.
+Cat 7 cables are always shielded, and use a modified GigaGate45 connector, which is backward compatible with regular Ethernet ports.

-Cat 8 cables are still in development.
-We can expect them to hit the market relatively soon, however, with faster maximum speeds and higher maximum bandwidths than Cat 7 cables.
+Cat 8 cables aren’t yet widely available but may become so in 2019.
+We can expect them to hit the market with faster maximum speeds and higher maximum bandwidths than Cat 7a cables.